d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 ## Persistent Memory Commands

-This section includes commands related to the discovery and configuration of HPE Persistent Memory.
+This section covers commands related to the discovery and configuration of HPE Persistent Memory.

 ### Persistent Memory Discovery Command